craftingcity/The-Known-World/Game Notes/NPCs/Prime/Coalition Guild/Wizards/The Wizard In Blue.md

 ---
 tags: npc
-aliases: wizard in the blue cloak
+aliases: that wizard in the blue cloak
 ---
 # The Wizard In Blue